eBay/nuraft_mesg/README.md

-# nupillar_grpc
+# nuraft_grpc

-RaftCoreGRPC is a gRPC service for [nupillar](https://github.corp.ebay.com/SDS/nupillar)
+RaftCoreGRPC is a gRPC service for [nuraft](https://github.corp.ebay.com/SDS/nuraft)

 ## Brief

-This project provides a custom RPC implementation for gRPC to nupillar as an alternative to the internal ASIO implementation.
+This project provides a custom RPC implementation for gRPC to nuraft as an alternative to the internal ASIO implementation.

 ## Changes